f-hader/SimCATS/README.md

 pip install .
 ```

-For installation in development/editable mode use the option `-e`.
+For the installation in development/editable mode, use the option `-e`.

 ## Examples / Tutorials
-After the package is installed, a good starting point is a look into the Jupyter Notebook
+After installing the package, a good starting point is a look into the Jupyter Notebook
-`example_SimCATS_simulation_class.ipynb`, which provides an overview for the usage of the simulation class offered by
+`example_SimCATS_simulation_class.ipynb`, which provides an overview of the usage of the simulation class offered by
 the framework.
-For more detailed examples and explanations of the geometric ideal CSD simulation using Total Charge Transitions (TCTs),
-have a look at the Jupyter Notebook `example_SimCATS_IdealCSDGeometric.ipynb`.
+For more detailed examples and explanations of the geometric ideal CSD simulation using Total Charge Transitions (TCTs), look at the Jupyter Notebook `example_SimCATS_IdealCSDGeometric.ipynb`.
 This notebook also includes a hint
-regarding the generation of required labels for training algorithms, that might need line labels defined as start and
+regarding the generation of required labels for training algorithms that might need line labels defined as start and
 end points or require semantic information about particular transitions.

 ## Tests

-The test are written for the `PyTest` framework but should also work with the `unittest` framework.
+The tests are written for the `PyTest` framework but should also work with the `unittest` framework.

-To run the tests install the packages `pytest`, `pytest-cov` and `pytest-xdist` with
+To run the tests, install the packages `pytest`, `pytest-cov`, and `pytest-xdist` with

 ```
 pip install pytest pytest-cov pytest-xdist
 ```

-and then simply run following command in the terminal of your choice:
+and run the following command:

 ```
 pytest --cov=simcats -n auto --dist loadfile .\tests\
 ```

+The argument
-The argument `--cov=simcats` enables a coverage summary of the `SimCATS` package, the argument `-n auto` enables the
+- `--cov=simcats` enables a coverage summary of the `SimCATS` package,
-test to run with multiple threads (auto will choose as many threads as possible, but can be replaced with a specific
+- `-n auto` enables the test to run with multiple threads (auto will choose as many threads as possible, but can be replaced with a specific number of threads to use), and
-number of threads to use) and the argument `--dist loadfile` specifies that each file should be executed only by one
+- `--dist loadfile` specifies that each file should be executed only by one thread.
-thread.

 <!-- start sec:documentation -->
 ## Documentation

-The official documentation is hosted on [ReadtheDocs](https://simcats.readthedocs.io), but can also be build locally.
+The official documentation is hosted on [ReadtheDocs](https://simcats.readthedocs.io), but can also be built locally.
-To do this, first install the packages `sphinx`, `sphinx-rtd-theme`, `sphinx-autoapi`,`myst-nb ` and `jupytext` with
+To do this, first install the packages `sphinx`, `sphinx-rtd-theme`, `sphinx-autoapi`, `myst-nb `, and `jupytext` with

 ```
 pip install sphinx sphinx-rtd-theme sphinx-autoapi myst-nb jupytext
 ```

-and then, in the `docs` folder, execute the following command in a terminal of your choice:
+and then, in the `docs` folder, execute the following command:

 ```
 .\make html
 ```

-To view the generated HTML documentation open the file `docs\build\html\index.html` with a browser of your choice.
+To view the generated HTML documentation, open the file `docs\build\html\index.html`.
 <!-- end sec:documentation -->

 ## Structure of SimCATS

-The main user interface for `SimCATS` is the class `Simulation`, which combines all the necessary functionalities to
+The primary user interface for `SimCATS` is the class `Simulation`, which combines all the necessary functionalities to
-measure (simulate) a CSD and to adjust the parameters for the simulated measurement.
+measure (simulate) a CSD and adjust the parameters for the simulated measurement.
 The class `Simulation` and default
 configurations for the simulation (`default_configs`) can be imported directly from `simcats`.
-Asides from that,
+Aside from that,
-`SimCATS` contains the subpackages `ideal_csd`, `sensor`, `distortions`, and `support_functions`.
-These are described in
+`SimCATS` contains the subpackages `ideal_csd`, `sensor`, `distortions`, and `support_functions`, described in
 the following sections.

 ### Module `simulation`